 1. (In Kalam) of humans; certain conviction that matches reality.

-2. Of God; a necessary quality entailing that all information be known to the attributed being.
+2. Of God; a necessary quality entailing the attributed being’s knowing of all that which can be known.

 Law of Identity (Qanun Al-Huwiya):